 John was thrilled to be able to share his story in Medicine or Myth and to also meet the amazing Dr Charlie Teo, Dr Ginnie Mansberg and Professor Ashraful Haque.
 As he said it was so refreshing to see the medical community open to alternative, natural health and being willing to invest in independent clinical studies.

 The clinical trials undertaken by the TV series had very promising results.
 They recruited participants with Type 2 Diabetes or pre-diabetic blood glucose levels across Australia in an independent scientific study.
 75% of participants reported improvement in their fasting blood sugar levels.
 1.5mmol/L fasting blood sugar levels improved.
 Approximately 1 in 3 (31%) participants reported drastic results and completely resolved their diabetes symptoms.

-The question is obviously going to be asked – how does this work?
 Kombucha is believed to slow down the digestion of carbs, which in turn reduces our blood sugar levels.
 It may also improve our liver and kidney function.
-If you want to go one step further, using green tea instead of black tea in your kombucha may be even more beneficial as green tea itself may also be helpful in lowering blood sugar levels.
+If you want to go one step further, using green tea instead of black tea in our kombucha may be even more beneficial as green tea itself may also be helpful in lowering blood sugar levels.
 It is believed the essential fatty acids in hemp oil may help lower blood sugar levels in the body.

 I often wonder if we fully realise the major consequences of being diagnosed with diabetes.
 The above statistics are extremely alarming.